karin-jpg/orders-project-frontend/README.md

 # Angular Orders Page Documentation

 ## Overview
-This Angular 13 page implemented with DDD provides an interation for the consume of the API https://github.com/karin-jpg/orders-project-api
+This Angular 13 page implemented with DDD provides an interation for the consume of this [Symfony orders API](https://github.com/karin-jpg/orders-project-api)
 Here, you can see (with a pagination), filter and cancel all of the orders in a simple table

 ## Requirements